-- 8.1 This report will be subject to a formal public consultation of 6 weeks duration alongside the draft Aston Ingham NDP. - 8.2 Any responses received at Regulation 14 consultation will be considered and form part of the submission NDP.
+- 8.1 This report will be subject to a formal public consultation of 6 weeks duration alongside the submission Aston Ingham NDP. - 8.2 Any responses will form part of the examination of the Aston Ingham NDP.

 Initial Habitat Regulations Assessment and Strategic Environmental Assessment Screening Notification